-Community Outreach developed a donation which has developed a reputation as an essential distribution center for donations from the estates, quilters who can no longer sew, and those that are just trying to reduce their stash.
-Over the last three years we have accepted many donations but primarily over 20,000 yards of fabric.
+Community Outreach developed a donation process which has developed a reputation as an essential distribution center for donations from the estates, quilters who can no longer sew, and those that are just trying to reduce their stash.
+Over the last several years we have accepted many donations but primarily over 20,000 yards of fabric.
 Community outreach kept about 40% of those fabric donations with remainder used to raise funds through Fabric Palozza and gifted to other sister guilds and sew groups for their needs and servicing the community.

 is NOT accepting scraps at this time.